SasView/sasview/src/sas/sasgui/perspectives/fitting/media/plugin.rst

       }

 The first step when your model is behaving strangely is to set **single=False**.
-This automatically restricts the model to only run on the CPU, or on high end GPU cards.
-There can still be problems even on high end cards, so you can force the model off the GPU by setting **opencl=False**.
+This automatically restricts the model to only run on the CPU, or on high-end GPU cards.
+There can still be problems even on high-end cards, so you can force the model off the GPU by setting **opencl=False**.
 This runs the model as a normal C program without any GPU restrictions so you know that strange results are probably from your code rather than the environment.
 Once